Australia’s Jason Day opened the Wells Fargo Championship with a 7-under-par 63 to take the first-round lead Thursday at Potomac, Md.

 Day rang up eight birdies, five of them on the back nine, to establish a one-shot lead over Joel Dahmen.
 Five players were tied for third at 5-under 65: Matthew Wolff, Denny McCarthy, Englishmen Aaron Rai and Callum Tarren and France’s Paul Barjon.

 Once the top-ranked player in the world, Day is down to #127 in the Official World Golf Ranking due in part to lingering injuries.
-He has not won on the Tour since the 2018 Wells Fargo, his 12th career title.
+He has not won on the PGA Tour since the 2018 Wells Fargo, his 12th career title.

 That victory came at the tournament’s usual home of Quail Hollow in Charlotte, N.C.
 TPC Potomac at Avenel Farm is filling in for 2022, with Quail Hollow set to host the Presidents Cup in the fall.